… for Soc 315 remote

 In turn I expect students will do their own work, clearly demonstrate effort to learn, use or develop critical thinking skills and be able to express them on paper or in class discussion, ‘speak up’ when unclear or in disagreement on a concept, either exhibit college-level writing skills or seek help to improve them.
 I’ll look for progress in developing abstract thinking skills and students’ abilities to focus on the “big picture”—key concepts delivered in class, their relevance to course material, the real world, etc.—and to be able to identify these phenomena and formulate informed ideas about them in real-life settings.

-I’m looking for evidence of learning—that you’re able to read books and articles, identify their value, figure out how they’re relevant to the subject matter, and if you’re having a difficult time, let me know so I can help.
+I’m assuming you’re in college to expand your intellectual horizons (and then there’s the degree and a well-paying profession : ), and I’m looking for evidence of learning—that you’re able to read books and articles, identify their value, figure out how they’re relevant to the subject matter.
+If you’re having a difficult time, let me know so I can help.
 You should be able to express this learning in some form I can evaluate—answers on a quiz, papers, discussion posts, etc. Discussion in ‘class’ will focus on making strong arguments supported with logic and evidence.
 You’re expected to show respect to everyone in the class, so don’t let ownership of ideas get in the way of healthy debate.
 If you have questions about what’s appropriate in class, follow the Golden Rule or ask.

 Students with disabilities

 Any student requiring assistance or accommodation from me in performing course-related work should make his/her needs known to me in a timely manner.
 If you have a documented disability or suspect that you have a learning problem, you are entitled to reasonable and appropriate accommodations.
-But you must work with the Disabilities Services Office (Pat Arnson, Director, email@example.com, or at firstname.lastname@example.org).
-The office is located in Loso Hall 234 (phone 962-3235).
+But you must work with the Disabilities Services Office (firstname.lastname@example.org; phone 962-3235).